JacobFV/mln-dashboard/docs/backend.md

 TODO: use getUser to make approriate email to identity mappings.
 Also denies access to a user if they are deleted.
 Obviously, throws an error if the user is not found.

-The term 'backend' is kind of vauge.
+When you're talking about a reasonably complex server like this one, the term 'backend' is kind of vauge.
 I'm going to describe it in three classes:

 - **API endpoints**.
 These are located in the `/pages/api` folder.
 Like any other Next.js page, whenever the user navigates to `http://localhost:<app_port>/api/...`, the corresponding default export function in `/pages/api/...` is called.
 All API endpoints are also versioned by `/api/v1/...`, so we can update the API without breaking the frontend.
 Much of the API is interfaced through a GraphQL schema at `/api/v1/graphql`.
 - **Server-only code**.
 Many API endpoints use the same code or it may be cleaner to consolidate the code that a single endpoint uses in separate files for readability, extendability, or versioning reasons.
 This server-only code is located in the `/server` folder.
 These functions do not\* operate on HTTP requests or responses and are not directly exposed to the client.
 The database is managed in the `/server/db` folder.